PR resolution helps you see your key PR health indicators to support healthy work patterns.

 Use these graphs to gauge how your team is performing.
 You’ll see the median values for PR metrics.
 You'll also see maximums, minimums, and targets where applicable.
 If you’d rather see the average Time to merge and Time to first comment metrics, use Team health insights.

 Click a column to view the details of those PR metrics in the PR list below.
-For example, if your maximum is 75 hours, you might want to look into the PRs that took longer and see where your team can improve.
+Drag to select multiple columns.
+For example, if your Time to merge maximum is 75 hours, you might want to look into the PRs that took longer than that to merge and see where your team can improve.

-To view PR details, click the column you want more information about.
-View the specific PRs and participant details in the PR timeline at the bottom of the page.
+View the specific PRs and participant details for all selected PRs in the PR timeline at the bottom of the page.
 Hover over any listed PR for an overview of that PR.

 Note: Flow determines PR size by the PR’s total lines of code.
 Small PRs have fewer than 13 lines of code.
 Medium PRs have fewer than 151 lines of code.
 Large PRs have more than 151 lines of code.

 To keep the PR overview open on the page, click the PR and select Pin PR details from the resulting dropdown menu.
-To open the PR in a new tab, click the PR and select Open PR from the resulting dropdown menu.
+To open the PR in your vendor to explore more, click the PR and select Open PR from the resulting dropdown menu.

 Click the Participants tab to see a list of reviewers who contributed to PRs, with an overview of their contributions.
 For each reviewer, see the number of comments they have made, how many PRs they were the submitter for, what their Time to first comment is, and how many follow-on commits they have made.
 Time to first comment is represented as N(days:hours:minutes)